 The most common causes of foraminal narrowing are degenerative spine conditions that can develop over the course of the natural aging process.
 Every aspect of our spines, from the intervertebral discs and vertebrae to the facet joints and ligaments, can begin to deteriorate as we grow older, giving way to a variety of anatomical abnormalities, including:

 - Herniated disc

 - Bone spurs

 - And others

 Minimally invasive treatment alternatives

 Neural foraminal narrowing can occur bilaterally (on both sides) or unilaterally (on one side); regardless of which side of the body is affected, symptoms can include pain, tingling, numbness, cramping, spasms and weakness.
 These sensations may remain localized at the site of neural compression, but it is more common for symptoms to travel along the path of the pinched nerve.

 If your physician has diagnosed you with neural foraminal narrowing, he or she may suggest a variety of conservative treatment methods.
 Pain medication, behavior modification, stretching, hot-cold compresses, physical therapy and low-impact exercise have helped many patients to find relief from their symptoms.
 In the event that you require more targeted decompression treatment and your physician suggests spine surgery, consider contacting Laser Spine Institute.
 We offer a variety of minimally invasive, outpatient procedures that have helped tens of thousands of people find relief from neck and back pain.
-Contact us today for more information and to receive a complimentary review of your MRI or CT scan.
+Contact us today for more information and for your MRI or CT scan review.